What is a Double Eyelid?

-A double eyelid has a visible eyelid crease.
-It is the opposite of a single or monolid that has no crease.
+A double eyelid has a visible crease, unlike a single or monolid with no crease.
 Both double and single eyelids are normal and require no medical intervention.

 - Eyelid interferes with vision